-Alternative Exam Arrangements (AEAs) are study adjustments offered to students who have been granted special consideration for ongoing support.
-They usually require changes to the scheduled conditions or format of an exam.
+Alternative Exam Arrangements (AEAs) are study adjustments granted to students who require changes to the scheduled conditions or format of an exam.

 AEAs apply to all exams, including: